Uggool Sands: The struggle for accessibility and safety

 The Bourke Family opened ‘The Lost Valley’ to the public in June of 2015 as a unique, totally authentic visitor experience and are committed to providing the highest standards of service and experience to each and every one of their guests.

 Public access is carefully managed.
 Only pre-booked guided tours are permitted in the valley.
-All visitors are led along a green road, this ensures the sustainable use of this high nature value landscape and provides protection to its sensitive eco-systems while allowing the traditional sheep-farming that created and sustains these eco-systems to continue.
+All visitors are led along a looped green road, this ensures the sustainable use of this high nature value landscape and provides protection to its sensitive eco-systems while allowing the traditional sheep-farming that created and sustains these eco-systems to continue.
 It also insures that all visitors get to experience the unique wilderness aspect of The Lost Valley.

 uggool sands beach